-The average mortgage interest rates increased week over week for all loan types — 30-year fixed rates increased (3.45% to 3.56%), as did 15-year fixed rates (2.62% to 2.79%), and 5/1 ARM rates (2.57% to 2.6%).Weekly Rate Recap
+The average mortgage interest rates increased for all three loan types week over week — 30-year fixed rates went up (6.02% to 6.29%) as did 15-year fixed rates (5.21% to 5.44%), and 5/1 ARM rates (4.93% to 4.97%).Weekly Rate Recap

 Mortgage Rates Today

 The interest rates reported below are from a weekly survey of 100+ lenders by Freddie Mac PMMS.
 These average rates are intended to give you a snapshot of overall market trends and may not reflect specific rates available for you.

 |Weekly Rate Trends||30-Year Fixed||15-Year Fixed||5/1 ARM|

-Copyright 2021 Freddie Mac.
+Copyright 2022 Freddie Mac.
 Averages are based on conforming mortgages with 20% down.

 How do I get the best mortgage rate?

 Interest rates help determine your monthly mortgage payment as well as the total amount of interest you’ll pay over the life of the loan.
-While it may not seem like much, even a half of a percentage point decrease can amount to a significant amount of money.
+While it may not seem like much, even a half of a percentage point increase can amount to a significant amount of money.